khanstan/gerber_viewer/README.md

-Parses and animates .gbr files which contains coordinates and commands in this case for a cutting machine.
+Parses and animates .gbr files which contain coordinates and commands in this case for a cutting machine.

-Doing my part for Jakt syntax highlighting in github :^)
+Doing my part for Jakt syntax highlighting on github :^)